ippc/ippcdj/readme.md

 ## Things to do

-- Setup proper permissions (nginx is currently running as root — not good) so that static media, including user-uploaded files are served through Nginx.
-Document nginx/gunicorn/supervisor setup (currently running gunicorn with deprecated `gunicorn_django -b 0.0.0.0:8000` command — get it running and working with recommended command instead)
-- Setup working fabric script for easy deployment that does the following after running `fab deploy dev`:
-    1. Adds, commits and pushes files to Github (for future: if tests pass)
-    2. Logs in to dev.ippc.int, activates application virtualenv and pulls changes from Github
-    3. Collect static files to locations to be served on dev server
-    4. Restart gunicorn and nginx
-- Update to latest version of Mezzanine and make sure current functionality works
-- Setup auto-sending of messages to new users, with possible custom messages for NPPOs and Editors
 - Create remaining forms for all types of NPPO reports
     - Add [tagging](http://django-taggit.readthedocs.org/en/latest/) (keywords) and other fields
 - Country pages: